Updates: May 2013

 Click on any image for larger view.

-AB-700 GR Guitar System Case: For the heavy and bulky Roland GR-77B or GR-700, Roland made an aluminum case, the AB-700.
+AB-700 GR Guitar System Case: For the heavy and bulky Roland GR-77B, Roland made an aluminum case, the AB-700.

 Filter and Pitch Pedal:

-GR-77B Filter/Pitch Pedal Recommendation #1 - Korg EXP-2
+GR-77B Filter Pedal Recommendation #1 - Korg EXP-2

 My favorite pedal is the flexible, versatile Korg EXP-2.
 With a Korg EXP-2, you do not have to re-wire the pedal, since it also doubles as a volume pedal.
-Just plug a standard guitar cable from the GR-77B filter/pitch pedal jack to the output of the EXP-2 volume pedal jack, and you will get a wide, musical range of filter sweeps.
+Just plug a standard guitar cable from the GR-700 filter/pitch pedal jack to the output of the EXP-2 volume pedal jack, and you will get a wide, musical range of filter sweeps.

-GR-77B Filter/Pitch Pedal Recommendation #2 - Behringer FCV-100
+GR-77B Filter Pedal Recommendation #2 - Behringer FCV-100

-To make the FCV-100 compatible with the GR-77B, just reverse the tip and ring wires on one end of a tip-ring-sleeve cable.
+The Behringer FCV-100 is a pedal that can function as a dual, stereo volume pedal, or as a control voltage pedal with a 50K pot.
+However, the FCV-100 cannot be used directly with the GR-300 or GR-700.
+Since the FCV-100 has an internal PC board, the easiest way to adapt the pedal for the GR-300 or GR-700 is to modify a TRS tip-ring-sleeve cable.
+To make the FCV-100 compatible with the GR-300, just reverse the tip and ring wires on one end of a tip-ring-sleeve cable.
 The other end should be left unchanged.
 This will reverse the operation of the pedal, resulting in pedal up (dark, filter closed), pedal down (bright, filter opened), as shown in the YouTube clip.
 I have tested this with both a GR-300, and GR-700.
-It works with the GR-77B with either the filter or pitch input.
+It works with the GR-700 with either the filter or pitch input.
 It does not matter which end of the cable is plugged into the synth.

 Click on image to enlarge